the-teachingRSE-project/competencies/competencies.md

 ### HPC skills and certification

-As an area that generally requires a range of advanced skills, High Performance Computing (HPC) is one field where there is ongoing work to identify relevant sets of skills for HPC practitioners and potential paths to develop these skills.
-The HPC Certification Forum [@HPCCFCompetencies] has developed a competence standard for HPC that defines a range of skills and how they are related in the context of a skill tree [@Kunkel2020a; @Kunkel2020b].
+As an area that generally requires a range of advanced skills,
+\ac{HPC} is one field where there is ongoing work to identify relevant sets of skills for \ac{HPC} practitioners and potential paths to develop these skills.
+The \acrshort{HPC} Certification Forum [@HPCCFCompetencies] has developed a competence standard for \ac{HPC} that defines a range of skills and how they are related in the context of a skill tree [@Kunkel2020a; @Kunkel2020b].
-This competence standard is currently being built upon by the CASTIEL 2 [@CASTIEL2] project in collaboration with initiatives funded by the European High Performance Computing Joint Undertaking (EuroHPC JU) to create a framework for HPC certification [@EuroHPCJU2023].
+This competence standard is currently being built upon by the CASTIEL 2 [@CASTIEL2] project in collaboration with initiatives funded by the \ac{EuroHPC-JU} to create a framework for \ac{HPC} certification [@EuroHPCJU2023].
-While this framework focuses mostly on skills specific to HPC, there are a couple of similarities to the framework proposed in this paper.
-The "SD: Software Development" skill set is very similar to the SE skills discussed in @sec:required-generic-skills, describing a wide range of such skills.
+While this framework focuses mostly on skills specific to \ac{HPC}, there are a couple of similarities to the framework proposed in this paper.
+The "SD: Software Development" skill set is very similar to the \ac{SE} skills discussed in @sec:required-generic-skills, describing a wide range of such skills.
 This skill set contains
-Programming Best Practices (SD2), Software Configuration Management (SD3), Software Quality (SD5), Software Design and Software Architecture (SD6), and explicit mention of documentation (SD7, see our DOCBB).
+Programming Best Practices (SD2), Software Configuration Management (SD3), Software Quality (SD5), Software Design and Software Architecture (SD6), and explicit mention of documentation (SD7, see our \gls{DOCBB}).
-Besides the Software Concepts for HPC (SD1), which mainly concerns HPC-focused RSEs, most of the skills contained in the SD2-SD7 categories apply to all RSEs.
+Besides the Software Concepts for \ac{HPC} (SD1), which mainly concerns \acrshort{HPC}-focused RSEs, most of the skills contained in the SD2-SD7 categories apply to all RSEs.
 A significant difference compared to the framework proposed in this paper is the absence of skills related to research or communication.
 Noteworthy is already now the level of detail in their skill tree which is more similar to @subsec:examplemaster.

-Also looking at pathways and how different skills are related, the UNIVERSE-HPC project [@UNIVERSEHPC], funded under the UK's ExCALIBUR research programme [@EXCALIBUR], is looking to understand and develop training pathways to support the development of specialist skills in the HPC and exascale domains.
+Also looking at pathways and how different skills are related, the \ac{UNIVERSE-HPC} project [@UNIVERSEHPC], funded under the \acrshort{UK}'s ExCALIBUR research programme [@EXCALIBUR], is looking to understand and develop training pathways to support the development of specialist skills in the \ac{HPC}
+and exascale domains.
 The project is gathering open source training materials to develop curricula that support the training pathways that are underpinned by high-quality training materials.